naver/fixture-monkey/docs/content/v1.0.x/release-notes/_index.md

 ---
 sectionStart
 ### v.1.0.14
+Add supporting value class with the private constructor.

 Add supporting for sealed class and sealed interface.

 Deprecate `nullInject` and `childPropertyListsByCandidateProperty` properties in `ObjectNode`.
 They would be moved to `ArbitraryProperty`.